-Activate and monitor traffic on your site by clicking Statistics in the Site Admin.
+Activate and monitor traffic on your site by opening the Menu and navigating to SEO > Main > Statistics.
 If you prefer, you can use your own Google Analytics account instead.

 Instead of placing a hit counter on your website, we recommend using the internal statistics module described on this page.
 Although counters and other badges were popular in the early days of personal and professional websites, their popularity has declined.
 It is now very uncommon that professional websites display statistics about the number of visitors on their pages.

 If you're activating statistics for the first time, you'll need to wait 24 hours before you will see any data displayed.

 When opening the Statistics menu, you’ll notice two tabs towards the top of the page entitled Page Views and Visitors and Referrals:

 Once enough data has been collected, you can click these tabs across the top of the statistics window to see your website's traffic measured in different categories.

 Page Views are the total number of pages your visitors viewed and Visitors are the number of different people who visited your site.
 At the top of this section, you’ll find a visual analysis of the direct traffic to your website.
 You can click on the buttons to find out more information regarding your website’s traffic within the Last 30 days, the last 7 days or Yesterday.

 If you’d like to see your website’s traffic over a longer time period, you could adjust the calendar which is located on the right side:

 The data is arranged by number of visitors along with the total number of page views within the chosen time period, and also gives a percentage of Mobile Phone views.
 Highlighting a point on the graph with your cursor will bring up the total number of Page Visitors and views for that day: